833 BCE (2 Iyar 2928): Traditional date on which King Solomon began building the Temple in Jerusalem.

 1978: “Stamps” by Samuel Tower published today described Israel’s philatelic offers in honor of her 30th anniversary including the issuance of five stamps honoring “five heroes of the Israeli Underground Movement including Abraham Stern, Yitzhak Sadeh, David Raziel, Dr. Moshe Sneh and Eliyahu Golomb

-1981: Jewish Heritage Week comes to an end.
+1981: Jewish Heritage Week came to an end.

 1981: A revival of Lillian Hellman’s “The Little Foxes” opened at the Martin Beck Theatre with Elizabeth Taylor as “Regina.”